vitoraalmeida/pneuma/docs/architecture/invariants.md

 ## Reconciliation Recovery And Compensation Contract

-Recorded by consolidation iteration 17 so every repair and recovery action has an explicit rule and test (INV-REC-004).
+Every repair and recovery action has an explicit rule and test (INV-REC-004).
 Facts shared by all paths:

 - **Ownership** - the per-application kernel lock plus monotonic operation